 Bulletin #7089, Growing a Continuous Supply of Balsam Fir Wreath Brush

-Originally developed by William D. Lilley, forestry specialist, and Vivianne J. Holmes, Extension Educator, University of Maine Cooperative Extension.
+Originally developed by William D. Lilley, Forestry Specialist, and Vivianne J. Holmes, Extension Educator, University of Maine Cooperative Extension.
 Reviewed and with new information by David Fuller, Agriculture/Non-Timber Forest Products Professional, University of Maine Cooperative Extension.

 Balsam fir grows naturally over much of Maine.
 According to 1982 reports, there once were more than 8,000,000 acres where spruce-fir was the predominant species.
 These spruce-fir areas were generally located north of U.S. Route 2 and in Hancock and Washington counties.
 However, there are other suitable locations in Maine to grow balsam fir.

 You can gather tips* from unmanaged stands for a few years without any care, but eventually the trees will grow and the tips will be out of your reach.
 Many fir stands are excellent areas for the production of a continuous supply of high quality tips for wreath production.
 With some planning and a small investment of time, these areas can be managed to supply tips each year.
 A crop of tips can be grown on a small area, and keep costs and gathering time as low as possible.

 Areas suitable for wreath brush management will have balsam fir as the predominant species.
 The stand should be well established, with trees 10 to 15 feet tall and growing vigorously.
 Access is important for the tip gatherer, but often stands by the side of a main road are tempting to non-authorized gatherers.
 With the increase in value of fir tips, landowners have become more concerned about “tip rustlers.”